Dhool

 Dhool is a 2003 Indian Tamil-language masala film written and directed by Dharani.
 The film stars Vikram and Jyothika in lead roles while Reema Sen, Vivek, Sayaji Shinde, Telangana Shakuntala and Pasupathy play other supporting roles.
+It follows a man who fights to close a chemical factory that has been releasing toxic waste into the river, affecting the people of his village.
 Produced by A. M. Rathnam at a cost of ₹7 crore, the film was released on 14 January 2003 and became a commercial success.

 Dhool was remade in Telugu as Veede (2003) with Sayaji, Sen and Pasupathy reprising their roles, in Punjabi as The Lion of Punjab (2011) and in Sinhala as Ranja (2014).

 Plot

 Arumugam is a kind-hearted man whose village is suffering due to a chemical factory which releases toxic waste into the river.
 The villagers decide to petition Minister Kaalaipandi, requesting him to close the factory.
 Arumugam and his childhood friend, Eswari, along with her grandmother Mundakanni, leave to Chennai to meet Kaalaipandi, who has won from the village's constituency.
 The three reach Chennai and stay with Narayanasamy alias Narain, who also belongs to the same village, but is settled in Chennai.
 Swapna is a fashion model who also lives near Narain's home and gets attracted to Arumugam, whereas Narain loves her.
 Arumugam meets Kaalaipandi amidst a heavy crowd and conveys the problems faced by their villagers due to water pollution.
 Kaalaipandi assures that he will take swift action.

 Meanwhile, Sornakka and her brother Aadhi are local goons who are involved in many illegal activities, with Kaalaipandi supporting them.
 One day, Eswari accidentally collides with Aadhi, following which he tries to hit her, but is saved by Arumugam.
 In the ensuing scuffle, Arumugam fractures Aadhi's hands.
 Sornakka and Aadhi set an eye on Arumugam and decided to trouble him.
 Along with Kaalaipandi's help, Sornakka and Aadhi kidnap Arumugam and injure him.
 Kaalaipandi also informs that he will never take any action against the chemical factory in his village.
 Swapna rescues and treats Arumugam.
 Arumugam discloses Kaalaipandi's true face and the culprits behind him to Eswari and Mundakanni.
 Arumugam decides to take revenge on Kaalaipandi and tarnish his image among the public.
 Arumugam uses Kaalaipandi's memopad and forges a letter using Kaalapandi's signature with the help of Swapna, praising an adult film and requesting it to be published in a daily newspaper.